 DCMA managed contracts require invoice data to be handled at many stages of the labeling and shipping process, especially when RFID and UID requirements apply.
 Mil-Std-129 labels use much of the same data necessary to create a Receiving Report and WAWF Invoice.
 MIL-Comply collects that data, including RFID and UID, allowing electronic submission of a Receiving Report and WAWF Invoice without the inconvenience of connecting to the government web site.

 Fast Pay shipments do not require Contract Quality Assurance (CQA)for acceptance, but starting in January 2017, do require a Receiving Report to accompany the Invoice.
 MIL-Comply can automatically create Receiving Reports for Fast Pay Invoices.
 Simply select the Send Both option or the Combo transaction (if permitted by the contract).
+Fast Pay invoicing is mostly used in conjunction with DIBBS EDI Purchase Order Processing.

 Cost Vouchers (Contract-related Costs)